Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 Open
 ----
 Open provides the initial setup of Ascent from a Conduit Node.
-Options include pipeline type (e.g., VTK-m, Blueprint HDF5, or empty) and associated backend if available.
+Options include runtime type (e.g., main, flow, or empty) and associated backend if available.
 If running in parallel (i.e., MPI), then a MPI comm handle must be supplied.
 Ascent will always check the file system for a file called ``ascent_options.json`` that will override compiled in options, and for obvious reasons, a MPI communicator cannot be specified in the file.
-Here is a file that would set the pipeline to VTK-m using a TBB backend:
+Here is a file that would set the runtime to the main ascent runtime using a TBB backend (inside VTK-m):

 .. code-block:: json

   {
-    "pipeline/type"    : "vtkm",
+    "runtime/type"    : "ascent",
-    "pipeline/backend" : "tbb"
+    "runtine/backend" : "tbb"
   }

 A typical integration will include the following code: